xt0rted/Nancy.Validation.DataAnnotations.Extensions/README.md

 - [UrlAttribute](http://msdn.microsoft.com/en-us/library/System.ComponentModel.DataAnnotations.UrlAttribute.aspx)

+## Using

+Install via NuGet `Install-Package Nancy.Validation.DataAnnotations.Extensions`

+By default Nancy will load and register all `IDataAnnotationsValidatorAdapter` instances.
+Unless you've changed how these get loaded there's nothing to configure.

 ## Development

 This repository contains `.git*` and `.hg*` files.
 This allows for the use of either Git or [Hg](http://mercurial.selenic.com/) using Fog Creek's [Kiln Harmony](http://www.fogcreek.com/kiln/).